aws-amplify-jp/who-use-amplify-in-japan/README.md

 # who-use-amplify-in-japan
-List of companies who Amplify in Japan
+List of companies who use Amplify in Japan

 ## Companies